HumaticsLAB/POP-Mining-POtential-Performance/README.md

 **POP** signals are publicly available in signals folder.

-## Dataset

-**VISUELLE** dataset is publicly available to download [here](https://forms.gle/cVGQAmxhHf7eRJ937).
-Please download and extract it inside the dataset folder.

 ## Training
 To train the model of GTM-Transformer with POP signals please use the following scripts.
 Please check the arguments inside the script before launch.